2025.03 (LTS)

 Note: These are major releases, and all related packages will likely require updates, especially if using packages from source.

-The shipped Java version remains at 21.0.5.
-Future releases may require this version or higher (currently, Servoy supports Java 17 or higher).
+The shipped Java version updated to 21.0.6.
+Future releases will require this version or higher (currently, Servoy 25.03 needs Java 17 or higher, 25.06 needs Java 21 or higher).

 The embedded PostgreSQL database shipped with Servoy Developer has been upgraded to version 17.2.